Six Questions for

 Author of Watched

-Marina Budhos will join us at the Center this spring for a KidsRead event with students from the High School for Youth and Community Development in Brooklyn and The High School of Graphic Communication Arts located in Hell's Kitchen.
-(We still have a little room for another class if you're a teacher interested in bringing your students to this event.
-You can find out more about our KidsRead and Books for NYC Schools programs here and email firstname.lastname@example.org about joining us!)
+Marina Budhos joined us at the Center this spring for a KidsRead event with students from the High School for Youth and Community Development in Brooklyn and The High School of Graphic Communication Arts located in Hell's Kitchen.
+(You can find out more about our KidsRead and Books for NYC Schools programs here.)

 In this interview, we sat down with Marina to talk with her about writing for teenagers and adults, seeing her book turned into theater, and what she loves to read.